Julian22222/PRACTICE/Docker/README_Docker.md

 docker stop ContainerID_or_containerName //<-- to stop running Container

 docker start ContainerID_or_containerName  //<-- if we have container in our list inactive containers (you can check that using this command--> docker ps -a)

+docker volume --help    //<-- will show all commands related to volumes docker volume ls   //<-- will show all volumes docker volume inspect yourVolumeName  //<-- we can check what we have in this volume, (when it was created, drivers, path to folder, etc.)

+docker volume rm volumeName  //<-- delete volume name docker volume prune  //<-- delete all unused valumes

+docker volume create volumeName  //<-- create manually volume name
 ```

 ### Give certain instructions for Docker